 The most common chemicals used in swimming pool disinfection are bromine and chlorine.
 These chemicals react with and kill inactive microorganisms and oxidize other contaminants in the water.
 Oxidation is essential to maintaining a sanitary swimming environment to help reduce the number of pathogens brought into the water by bathers and the environment.

-To complement the use of chlorine for disinfection, UV technology can be used in two ways:
+UV technology can be used to complement the use of chlorine for disinfection in two ways:

 - Inactivate chlorine tolerant pathogens like cryptosporidium and reduce the risk of infection to bathers.